Henry H. Spalding: Whitman massacre

 The Spaldings built a small home in the area, while Eliza became the first teacher at Tualatin Academy, which eventually grew into Pacific University.
 Henry served as an academy trustee for many years.
-In May 1849 they relocated to Brownsville, Oregon in the south end of the Willamette Valley and established a homestead in modern North Brownsville.
+In May 1849 they relocated to Brownsville, Oregon, in the south end of the Willamette Valley and established a homestead in modern North Brownsville.
 Spaulding served as pastor of the Congregational Church.
 He was also postmaster and acted as commissioner of common schools for Oregon between 1850 and 1855.
 Eliza died on January 7, 1851.
-On May 15, 1853 Henry married Rachel Smith, the sister-in-law of Oregon missionary John Smith Griffin, who had arrived the previous fall.
+On May 15, 1853, Henry married Rachel Smith, the sister-in-law of Oregon missionary John Smith Griffin, who had arrived the previous fall.

 In his last years, Henry's employment depended on his church funding sponsorships and relations with the U.S. Indian Affairs agent.
 To his great delight, he returned to the Nez Perce in September 1859, and to Lapwai in 1862.
 In the late 1860s, he was back in Brownsville.
 He blamed much of his difficulties in the mission field on the Catholic Church, and on the federal government.
-He felt strongly enough about the latter that, in October 1870, he took a steamship to San Francisco, then rode the new transcontinental railroad to Chicago, then to his birthplace, to New York City, Boston, and Washington DC.
+He felt strongly enough about the latter that, in October 1870, he took a steamship to San Francisco, then rode the new transcontinental railroad to Chicago, then to his birthplace, to New York City, Boston, and Washington, D.C.
 In March 1871, he testified before the US Senate.
 He did not return to the Northwest until September.
 In 1871 he created a federally sponsored Indian school under the Peace Policy to the Indians sponsored by Ulysses S. Grant.
 Under the auspices of the Presbyterian Board of Missions, Spalding also continued missionary work with native tribes in northwestern Idaho and northeastern Washington territories.
 He died in Lapwai, Idaho, August 3, 1874.

 The Spaldings had four children: Eliza Spalding Warren, Henry, Martha, and Amelia Spalding Brown.
 Eliza and Henry were the eldest; Amelia, the youngest.
 Eliza Hart Spalding was buried in Brownsville, in 1851.
 Over sixty years later, her remains were disinterred for reburial beside her husband at Lapwai, Idaho.

 The village of Spalding, Idaho, located in Nez Perce County, was named after Spalding who taught the Nez Perce, among other things, how to use irrigation and cultivate the potato.